 See also the Directions group guidelines 2016 for consent orders and directions group guidelines and orders.

-Legal practitioners seeking to liaise with the Industry Committee, should contact the Associate to Judge Kings for a list of representatives.
+Legal practitioners seeking to liaise with the industry committee should contact the associate to Judge Tran for a list of representatives.